 Lastly, older practitioners often like to tell young people how lucky they are to be able to start training at such a young age.
 “I wish this was around when I was your age” or “Take advantage of this time before you get too busy with work and family.”

 In many cases, people discover the sport later and life and use it to get back in shape.
-BJJ is great to learn something new, take on a new challenge, or fill a void in someone’s life.
+BJJ is great to learn something new, taking on a new challenge, or fill a void in someone’s life.
 It is a fun and social hobby for most, but a piece of them wished they started in their teens or early twenties since they would likely be further ahead in their journey.

 Remember, you can still compete in BJJ even at an advanced age.
 See how it’s done by two Coral Belts Going Against Each Other HERE.